topiaruss/spray/README.md

 If sprayd has trouble finding a queue, try running the client first, and then bin/sprayd in the background.
-This will make sure the queue is present before sprayd tries to attach to it.
+This will make sure the queue is present in your account before sprayd tries to attach to it.

 Docs